d-saikrishna/DataScience/QnA.md

         = Number of variables.
 That's when all the PCs will explain all the variance in the data.

 3. What is the difference between Global Structure and Local Structure preservation during Dimensionality Reduction?

+4. t-Stats are basically necessary when sample size $n$ is <30.
+But in today's world, that is rarely a thing.
+So why is t-Stats still important!